Remote actions and variables#

 with en.actions(roles=roles) as a:

-# install the python docker binding on the remote host
+# install nginx on the remote machines

-a.pip(name="docker", state="present")
+a.apt(name="nginx", state="present")

 # wait for the connection on the port 80 to be ready